Find out what’s involved when it comes to applying for a home loan.

 How do you apply for a home loan?

 With a wide range of lenders and loan products to choose from, there’s also several ways that you can apply for a home loan.
-A common way to apply is online, where you can review and compare rates and features from a range of lenders and then submit your application online.
+You can typically begin an application online either through an enquiry form where the lender will get in touch to discuss or through a full application process.

 Finally, you can apply for a loan through a mortgage broker.
 A mortgage broker can guide you through the application process, after helping you choose a product from the suite of lenders they work with.